KrekkieD/nocca/docs/plugins/distributedDelay.md

     responseDelay: ['distributedDelay', {

-        // the target delay in milliseconds
+        // the targeted delay in milliseconds, before bell-curving
-        expectation: 100,
+        expectation: 500,

-        // optional, the minimal amount of delay
+        // optional, the minimal amount of delay, after bell-curving
         min: 400,

-        // optional, the maximum amount of delay
+        // optional, the maximum amount of delay, after bell-curving
         max: 600,

-        // the variance used to calculate the delay
+        // the variance used to calculate the delay, determines the shape of the bell curve
         variance: 0.1
     }],